-I scour the Internet or the pages of Pinterest, then pin any image that jumps out to me.
-After awhile, I’ll go look through the board to get the overall sense of the images.
-During the winter months my board was scattered with images that had a gray/blue tone to them.
-Through this exercise I learned that I was much more drawn to roughed up and real looking scenes rather than the intricately plated and highly stylized images.
+I scour the Internet or the pages of Pinterest, then pin any image that jumps out at me.
+After a while, I’ll go look through the board to get the overall sense of the images.
+During the winter months, my board was scattered with images that had a gray/blue tone to them.
+Through this exercise, I learned that I was much more drawn to roughed up and real looking scenes rather than the intricately plated and highly stylized images.
 Having done that I know that when I shoot I’ll be much happier with my images that look real, authentic and are messed up a bit; as if the food is really being eaten and enjoyed.

 The best way to find your voice is to shoot, shoot, shoot.
 The more images you take, the more comfortable and confident you will be in speaking your own language through the lens.